07 Jan How to Make Easy DIY Gnomes

 ADDING THE GNOME NOSE, BEARD & SLEEVES

-4 Now for the nose, take a small piece of polyfill and roll into a small ball, the size you’d like the nose.
+4 For the nose, Ruth originally used hosiery and polyfill (as in the photos), but recently has started using flesh-colored wooden beads.
+It works equally well and is much faster.
+See the materials list above for her source.
+If you would like to use the hosiery method, take a small piece of polyfill and roll into a small ball, the size you’d like the nose.
 Cut out your flesh-colored fabric or hosiery piece.
 Next, wrap the fabric tightly around the fill so that the nose is smooth.
 Gather the unfinished ends tightly at the back and wrap with a clear hair tie until secure.

 On to the beard.
 Grab your fur and sewing scissors.
 Be sure to work with a single layer of fur at one time.
 Take a look at the fur and determine which way you want it to lay before you cut.
 You can use a rotary blade, but for a small piece of fur, I prefer sharp sewing scissors.
 The best way to cut craft fur is from the back, focusing on the base.
 Weave your scissors up against the base on the fur side, so you do not cut the fur at all.
 After you have the back of the fur piece cut, gently tug the fur apart.